 In a December 1908 trip report, Jones notes that the City of Providence then owned property at the corner of Plainfield Street and Sunset Avenue and another lot along Plainfield Street.
-Improvements to the new park included construction of a summer house on the brow of the hill; a road to the summit, likely today's Circle Road, which had been graded and macadamized; and a partially built path from Plainfield Street.
+Improvements to the new park extant at the time of Jones' visit included construction of a summer house (not extant) on the brow of the hill; and a road to the summit, likely today's Circle Road, which had been graded and macadamized.
 Jones also suggested that the City purchase a block of land at the corner of the park area, owned by Phebe Smith, as a location for a playground; other lots to preserve the view from the summit of the hill toward Providence; and land along Plainfield Street belonging to the King family and to Charles A. Brown described as "very charming with some handsome trees and ledges and include the most picturesque spots on the whole trail" (Jones 1908).